dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 	CHEST
 		"minecraft:elytra" -> "Enchantments" : [{id:"minecraft:unbreaking",lvl:3},{id:"minecraft:mending",lvl:1}]
 ```

 So a hotbar slot definition can contain multiple items and the priority is defined by the order in the configuration.
-With the above we define that want a Silk Touch pickaxe and first choice would be Nethierite, then Diamond and last Iron.
+With the above we define that want a Silk Touch pickaxe and first choice would be Netherite, then Diamond and last Iron.

 #### "And if I don't really care about enchantments?"